233Steven/Using-Dynamic-and-Static-Techniques-to-Establish-Traceability-Links-Between-Production-Code-and-Test/README.md

 # Using-Dynamic-and-Static-Techniques-to-Establish-Traceability-Links-Between-Production-Code-and-Test
-Data and groundtruth for paper "Using Dynamic and Static Techniques to Establish Traceability Links Between Production Code and Test Code on Python Projects"
+Data and code for the paper "Using Dynamic and Static Techniques to Establish Traceability Links Between Production Code and Test Code on Python Projects: A Replication Study"

+[Data]